hearhellacopters/tex-decoder/README.md

 # tex-decoder

 A pure typescript texture decoder for most image compression types without the use of WebGL.
-Includes a color profile converter, unswizzler and TGA file maker.
+Includes a color profile converter, unswizzler, image flipper and resizer plus a TGA and PNG file maker.
 Great for Node or web browsers.

 Fully supports the following formats: